jjfraney/bells/server/README.md

 ./mvnw package
 ```
 It produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/quarkus-app/lib/` directory.
+Be aware that it’s not a _über-jar_ as the dependencies are copied into the `target/quarkus-app/lib/` directory.

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

-If you want to build an _über-jar_, execute the following command:
+If you want to build a _über-jar_, execute the following command:
 ```shell script
 ./mvnw package -Dquarkus.package.type=uber-jar
 ```

-The application, packaged as an _über-jar_, is now runnable using `java -jar target/*-runner.jar`.
+The application, packaged as a _über-jar_, is now runnable using `java -jar target/*-runner.jar`.

 ## Creating a native executable